reply-fr/sustainable-personal-accounts/workbooks/manage-preventive-controls.md

 - Click on the button 'Create policy'
 - Give a memorable name to the policy, such as `SpaServiceControlPolicy`
 - Enter a description, e.g., `Guardrails for personal accounts`
-- Navigate the SPA git repository and look for the file `fixtures/policies/preventive_controls_for_sandboxes.json`
+- Navigate the SPA git repository and look for the file `fixtures/policies/general_guardails.json`
-- Open the file and copy its content
+- Open the files and copy its content
 - Switch to the web console, select the entire text of the policy, and paste the content
 - Click on the bottom button 'Create policy'
+- Repeat previous steps with the policy `fixtures/policies/resource_preventive_controls_for_sandboxes.json`

 ## Step 2: Apply preventive controls at Organizational Unit level <a id="step-2"></a>